 As idea management is such a vast topic and larger companies are always going to have thousands of ideas, using a dedicated idea management tool often makes sense for most companies.

 An idea management tool serves as the backbone of your idea management process.
-It is where you’ll collect the ideas, discuss them, evaluate and prioritize them, and keep track of their progress, as well as the strategic direction of your ideation activities.
+It's where you’ll collect the ideas, discuss them, evaluate and prioritize them, and keep track of their progress, as well as the strategic direction of your ideation activities.

 Managing ideas via a dedicated tool is only as effective as the underlying process behind it.
 To make ideation a continuous habit, you should build a process that makes generating and refining new ideas easy.
 Too complex processes will only frustrate users, so don't try to make it too complicated.